How the dichotomy emerged (1980s–1990s)

 1.3 Chronic migraine - ICHD-3

-Description: Headache occurring on 15 or more days/month for more than 3 months, which, on at least 8 days/month, has the characteristics of migraine headache.
-Diagnostic criteria: Headache (migraine-like or tension-type-like1) on ≥15 days/month for >3 months, and fulfilling criteria B and C Occurring in a patient who has had at least five attacks fulfilling criteria BD for 1.1 Migraine without ...
+Description: Headache occurring on 15 or more days/month for more than 3 months, which, on at least 8 days/month, has the features of migraine headache.
+Diagnostic criteria: Headache (migraine-like or tension-type-like1) on ≥15 days/month for >3 months, and fulfilling criteria B and C Occurring in a patient who has had at least five attacks fulfilling criteria B-D for 1.1 Migraine without ...

 ichd-3.org